Data-ScienceHub/ETM/README.md

 ## Results

-The final results and performance metrics from our model are summarized in the plots below.
+The final results and performance metrics from our model are summarized by the graphics below.

 Our MLP model was able to quickly converge to a stable parameterization and achieve an accuracy of 94% after less than 10 epochs:
 ![MLP Training](/Resources/training.png)